 I think the obvious difference is that as an organization, MSNBC does not work directly with the Democratic party and take marching orders from their talking points.
 According to a well-researched documentary by Robert Greenwald called “Outfoxed, Rupert Murdoch’s War on Journalism,” many former Fox employees claim they indeed get daily memos admonishing them to stick to the Republican talking points.
 That might not seem like much of a difference, but indeed it is a major difference.
 Their agenda is to promote the Republican party and right wing views.
 MSNBCs agenda is to produce a quality news program and they do it from a revealed liberal standpoint.

 MSNBC in its current state is actually filling a niche left void when Fox became so big with audiences in the right.
-In its early days, MSNBC was right leaning but could not find much of an audience compared to Fox.
-Then liberal sportscaster Keith Olbermann got fed up and decided to say what no one else would at the time.
-George Bush had lied us into the Iraq War.
+In its early days, MSNBC was right leaning too, but could not find much of an audience compared to Fox.
+Then liberal sportscaster Keith Olbermann got fed up and decided to say what no one else would at the time, that George Bush had lied us into the Iraq War.
 His ratings took off like a rocket and management realized they had accidentally found a niche.
 Olbermann led to the other liberal hosts like Rachael Maddow, Chris Hayes, and Lawrence O’Donnell.
 They finally got rid of Olbermann, in site of his excellent ratings.

 The vast differences in those two origin stories ought to be enough to let people know the two organizations are NOT two sides of the same coin.
-The liberal hosts on MSNBC let their bias show but they consider themselves journalists who follow basic protocol.
-They largely do.
+The liberal hosts on MSNBC let their bias show, but they consider themselves journalists who follow basic protocol.
 Their shows are not riddled with inaccuracies in the same way as Fox Shows.

-I’d rather see a more objective news landscape but once Fox News tilted it so far to the right, MSNBC simply found ratings gold by counter programing.
+I’d rather see a more objective news landscape, but once Fox News tilted it so far to the right, MSNBC simply found ratings gold by counter programming.